 Children are prohibited from entering other potentially dangerous locations such as laboratories, Veterinary Medical Center facilities, and equipment rooms without the approval of the appropriate dean, department head, or supervisor.
-Children may not attend a class in session without prior approval of the course instructor.
+Children may not attend a class in session without prior approval of the course instructor and the college Health and Safety Coordinator.
 Children under the care of the instructor may not attend class without the prior approval of his/her department head and the Associate Dean for Academic Affairs.